genomicsengland/panelapp/docker/cloud/README.md

 ## Logging

-All application components logs to console in JSON, using `python3-json-log-formatter==1.6.1` as log formatter, for easier log aggregation and indexing.
+All application components logs to stdout in JSON, using `python3-json-log-formatter==1.6.1` as log formatter, for easier log aggregation and indexing.

 Logging level is controlled by `DJANGO_LOG_LEVEL` (default = `INFO`).
 Note that this does not only control Django, but also